-Take a nature walk and take pictures of three different plants.
-Use the internet to try to find the names of plants observed.
+"Take a nature walk and take pictures of three different plants.
+Use the internet to try to find the names of plants observed."

 Draw an outline of the United States and illustrate where certain extreme weather patterns are most experienced, e.g. hurricanes in Florida.
+Check out BrainPop via Clever to view videos on different types of extreme weather.

-Use the internet to compare and contrast images of different types of cell phones, computers.
-TVs and game consoles that have been part of your lives.
+Use the internet to compare and contrast images of different types of cell phones, computers, TVs and game consoles that have been part of your lives.
 How have things changed?